japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateManagerImplV2.md

 stateDeserializerExpr: Expression
 ----

-NOTE: `stateDeserializerExpr` is part of the <<spark-sql-streaming-StateManagerImplBase.adoc#stateDeserializerExpr, StateManager Contract>> for the state deserializer, i.e. a Catalyst expression to deserialize a state object from a row (`UnsafeRow`).
+NOTE: `stateDeserializerExpr` is part of the <<spark-sql-streaming-StateManagerImplBase.md#stateDeserializerExpr, StateManager Contract>> for the state deserializer, i.e. a Catalyst expression to deserialize a state object from a row (`UnsafeRow`).

 `stateDeserializerExpr`...FIXME